harness/developer-hub/docs/chaos-engineering/troubleshooting/troubleshooting.md

 #### Workaround

-Depending on the size of the cluster you are using, without [autoscaling](https://cloud.google.com/kubernetes-engine/docs/how-to/scaling-apps#autoscaling_deployments) enabled or enough space, your cluster can't run the delegate (remote component that helps access your k8s cluster and inject faults).
+If your Kubernetes cluster isn't big enough and doesn't have [autoscaling](https://cloud.google.com/kubernetes-engine/docs/how-to/scaling-apps#autoscaling_deployments) enabled, it can't run the delegate (remote component that helps access your k8s cluster and inject faults).
 To fix this issue, perform the following steps:
 1. Add more space or turn on autoscaling
 2. Wait for the cluster to restart